-There is no coinsurance,
+There is no coinsurance, copayment, or deductible to participate.

-What you must pay when you get Services that are covered for you these services copayment, or deductible to Vital Support[TM] Benefits participate.
-To help you achieve your best health, CarePlus offers members with certain chronic conditions, who meet eligibility criteria, additional support through our Vital Support[TM] Benefits.
+our Vital Support[TM] Benefits.
 Please read, below, for benefits available on this plan.

+CareEssentialsTM Allowance

-CareEssentialsTM Allowance \$25 monthly allowance automatically loaded on a limited-use debit card to use for essentials you need to support your health.
-This allowance can be used to buy approved products from participating retail locations like: • Groceries (produce, fruit, bread, meat, dairy, etc.) Personal care items (toothpaste, shampoo, body soap, deodorant, etc.) OTC health and wellness items (vitamins, first aid, pain relief medicine, incontinence supplies, etc.) Home supplies (toilet paper, paper towels, bathroom cleaner, laundry detergent, etc.) Household assistive devices (grab bars, raised toilet seats, reaching aids, etc.) Pet supplies (pet food, pet litter, flea shampoo, etc.; excludes grooming services, veterinary bills, and pet prescriptions) This allowance can be used to pay for approved services, such as: Monthly living expenses (rent/mortgage, utilities, phone, internet, Non-medical transportation costs (public transportation, taxi, Uber, Lyft, etc.) Pest control services The allowance is available to use at the beginning of every month.
-Unused allowances will roll over to the next month and expire at the end of the plan year or upon disenrollment from this plan.
-Allowance amounts cannot be combined with other allowances which may be on the spending account card. • Our plan is not responsible for unauthorized use of allowances due to lost or stolen cards. • Limitations and restrictions may apply.
+\$30 monthly allowance automatically loaded on a limited-use debit card to use for essentials you need to support your health.
+This allowance can be used to buy approved products from participating retail locations like:

+- Groceries (produce, fruit, bread, meat, dairy, etc.) - Personal care items (toothpaste, shampoo, body soap, deodorant, etc.) - OTC health and wellness items (vitamins, first aid, pain relief medicine, incontinence supplies, etc.) - Home supplies (toilet paper, paper towels, bathroom cleaner, laundry detergent, etc.) - Household assistive devices (grab bars, raised toilet seats, reaching aids, etc.) - Pet supplies (pet food, pet litter, flea shampoo, etc.; excludes grooming services, veterinary bills, and pet prescriptions)

+This allowance can be used to pay for approved services, such as:

+- Monthly living expenses (rent/mortgage, utilities, phone, internet, etc.) - Non-medical transportation costs (public transportation, taxi, Uber, Lyft, etc.) - Pest control services

+The allowance is available to use at the beginning of every month.

+- Unused allowances will roll over to the next month and expire at the end of the plan year or upon disenrollment from this plan. - Allowance amounts cannot be combined with other allowances which may be on the spending account card. - Our plan is not responsible for unauthorized use of allowances due to lost or stolen cards. - Limitations and restrictions may apply.

 The CarePlus Spending Account Card is what you use to spend this allowance.
-If your 2024 CarePlus plan had a spending account card, please

 - If your 2024 CarePlus plan had a spending account card, please keep using the same card as your 2025 allowance will be added to this card. - If your 2024 CarePlus plan did not have a spending account card, you will receive one in the mail.
-Please activate your card as soon as you receive it. - As with any debit card, please keep this card secure.

-• Please keep this card even after the allowance is spent as future allowance amounts may be added to this card if you remain on the plan.
+Please activate your card as soon as you receive it - As with any debit card, please keep this card secure. - Please keep this card even after the allowance is spent as future allowance amounts may be added to this card if you remain on the plan.